nickfargo/state/_includes/content/docs/concepts/inheritance.md

 {% include examples/docs/inheritance--protostates--2.coffee %}
 {% endhighlight %}

-The state tree of `person` will consist only of an empty root state, but this is sufficient to allow the object to inherit all the content from the states of its prototype, which it identifies as its **protostates**.
+Now, `person` will automatically inherit all content from the states of its prototype, which it identifies as its **protostates**.
 It will maintain its own currency and transitions over the inherited protostates, leaving the currency of the prototype unaffected.

 {% highlight javascript %}
 {% include examples/docs/inheritance--protostates--3.js %}